 Skills assessment – $965

 Seventy-five per cent of applications are processed within 12 weeks.
-Applications can take longer if, for example, there are problems verifying documents.
+Applications can take longer if, for example, there are complications verifying documents.

 This service is available on a case by case basis and incurs an additional fee of $165 (incl.
 GST) if paying within Australia or $150 if paying from overseas.
 If you wish to apply for fast-tracking select this option in the payment section of the online form.
-A fast-tracked application will take up to 6 weeks.
+A fast-tracked application will take approximately 6 weeks.
+Applications may take longer if, for example, there are complications verifying documents.

 Using a migration agent